wso2/docs-mi/en/docs/reference/mediators/respond-mediator.md

 # Respond Mediator

-The **Respond Mediator** stops the processing of the current message and sends the message back to the client as a response.
+The respond mediator stops the processing of the current message and sends the message back to the client as a response.

 ## Syntax

-The respond token refers to a `<respond/>` element, which is used to stop further processing of a message and send the message back to the client.

 ```xml
 <respond/>